squadran2003/corm-encryption-decryption/README.md

   To use the app simply download the zip file, place the encrypt_decrypt.py file in the same directory as the file you would like to encrypt or decrypt.

 ## Contributions:
-  If you would like to add some of your own mojo to the app then email me : cormackandy@gmail.com/ twitter : cormackandy@twitter.com
+  If you would like to add some of your own mojo to the app then email me : cormackandy@hotmail.com and  twitter : cormackandy@twitter.com

 ## Licence:
 The MIT License (MIT)